jerik/storymapping-on-a-file/readme.md

 wall is available :(.
 Furthermore, at some point, you have to transfer your real-world post-it notes to jira-tickets.
 This is in some way bothersome.

 I search for a way to make the story mapping digital plus get rid of the manual typewriting to get jira-tickets.
-And here we are :)
+And here we are :).
+Have a look *(with Google Chrome)* at [storymapping-on-a-file.html](https://jerik.github.io/storymapping-on-a-file/storymapping-on-a-file.html)

 This project is based on: https://webkit.org/demos/sticky-notes/ and currently **only supports the Google Chrome browser.**

 ## Convention
 This tool should always be only one single file which must work offline.
-- Just download and start.
+- Just download and start (adding notes or import a [textfile](example-stories.txt) with stories)
 - No worries regarding business compliance
-- No worries regarding (technical) dependencies
+- No worries regarding (technical) dependencies # if you use google chrome

 ## Change log
 ### 2020-02-28